|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D, PE

 The International Building Code has been adopted by 47 states and the District of Columbia as of August 2007.
 This course highlights the structural provisions contained in Chapter 16 of the 2006 International Building Code, and is designed to help structural engineers get familiar with the latest building code requirements.
 The course materials are based on the 2006 IBC Chapter 16 - Structural Design (you must have a copy of the IBC 2006 (or IBC 2003) and ASCE 7-05 (or ASCE 7-02) for this course).
-Detailed sample gravity and lateral load calculations for a two-story building are presented, which include both simplified seismic load analysis procedure and the equivalent lateral force procedure for comparison purpose.
+Detailed sample gravity and lateral load calculations for a two-story building are presented, which include both simplified seismic load analysis procedure and the equivalent lateral force procedure for comparison purposes.
 Useful tips and valuable observations are also provided within the sample calculations along with the computed results from a downloadable Excel spreadsheet.
 In addition, detailed answers are provided to some of the frequently asked questions, including the major changes from the IBC 2003 to the IBC 2006.
 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.